ergoplatform/website/content/en/blog/2021-08-11-ergodex-beta.md

 Once there has been some testing with the existing native tokens outlined above, the tokens from SigmaUSD (SigUSD/SigRSV) can be added -- freeing them from the constraints and limitations of their existing contract.

-Please open an issue on the ErgoDEX Team [Front-End Github page](https://github.com/ergolabs/ergo-dex-frontend) with any comments or suggestions!
+Please open an issue on the ErgoDEX [Front-End Github page](https://github.com/ergolabs/ergo-dex-frontend) with any comments or suggestions!